 "You only get one time to make a first impression."
 Jessica Garrett Modkins' award-winning diverse career as a media executive has afforded her the business acumen for success.
-She is an Advertising Executive, noted Podcast Show Host, Public Speaker, and Author.
+She is a Film Maker & Producer, Advertising Executive, noted Podcast Show Host, Public Speaker, and Author.
 She is listed as the Top 50 Women Leaders of Miami for 2023.

 She is the founder of Hip Rock Star Advertising, a trailblazing, award winning, advertising, marketing, and communications agency that focuses exclusively to build today’s socially conscious brands.
 Under Modkins’ leadership, Hip Rock Star has received the Key to Miami and was listed by Roc Nation as a Black owned firm to do business with.
 In 2021, the firm brought home 3 AIVIA Awards for Consumer Marketing, Business Marketing, and TV Production.
 In 2020, the firm became an agency of record by the National Football League.
 In 2019 the firm was nominated as Small Business of the Year by the Miami-Dade Chamber of Commerce.
 In 2017 they graduated from Goldman Sachs 10K Small Business program.
 They are a multi-year recipient of the Marketing Firm of the Year from the Black Owned Media Alliance.

 She was also listed as Legacy Miami Magazine’s Most Influential & Prominent Black Women in Business & Industry 2018.
 In 2017 she was awarded as a Women of Substance Honoree by the Miami-Dade County Black Advisory Board, acknowledged as The Legacy Miami Magazine Power PR Professional 2016 awardee, awarded for the South Florida Black Journalist Association 2016 Outstanding Woman in Media, and Listed for Legacy Miami Magazine’s 50 Most Powerful & Influential Black Professionals in Business & Industry List for 2015.